openstack-archive/python-redfish/doc/source/installation.rst

 Pip will install :

-1. The library and all dependencies into your site-packages directory
+1. The library and all dependencies into prefix/lib/pythonX.Y/site-packages directory
-2. Redfish client master conf file into /etc/redfish_client.conf
+2. Redfish client master conf file into prefix/etc/redfish_client.conf Unless if prefix = '/usr', in that case force configuration file to be in /etc

-3. Data file (templates) into /usr/share/redfish-client/templates
+3. Data file (templates) into prefix/share/redfish-client/templates

 Point 2 and 3 above need root access to your system.
 If you don't have root access on your system, please follow `Using pip and virtualenv`_ section.